Everest Gokyo Valley TrekEverest Gokyo Valley Trek

 The best time for the Everest Gokyo Valley Trek is during the pre-monsoon (spring) and post-monsoon (autumn) seasons.
 These periods offer the most stable weather and clear mountain views.
 Here’s a breakdown:

-Accommodation facilities along the trail
+Accommodation facilities along the Gokyo and Everest Trek

 During the Everest Gokyo Valley Trek, you will stay in teahouse lodges along the route.
 Teahouses are essentially small guesthouses run by local families, offering basic but cozy accommodation and meals.
 Here’s what to expect: